g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 * ~~Change the priority and hold value to make some LSPs priority in the backbone~~
 * Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.
 * Configure an automatic otimization of the LSPs
-* Configure a secondary path for the LSPs, without double the reserved bandwidth.
 * Install different FECs in the FIB using LSPs RSVP
 * Connect the LDP islands with ldp-tunneling in the LSPs
 * Make traffic policies using LSPs to select the path for specific destinations

-Now, we have another mission, to make our network smoothly during the convergence.
-Thinkwith me now, if we have a resource issue in interface, where we have a LSP with a minor priority wanting to establish, and we have a LSP with the priority and hold value less than this LSP.
-The LSP currently established will be torned down.
-This could be a problem for our customers, that could have a traffic loss.
-To avoid this problem, we can add the soft-preemption knob in our LSPs, with this, the router that have the resource inssuficient can send a preemption pending message to the ingress router, then, the ingress router will compute the LSPs trough another path, without traffic loss.
+Now, let's talk about Soft Preemption.
+Imagine a resource issue where a high-priority LSP wants to come up, but a low-priority one is already there.
+Normally, the low-priority one is just killed.
+To avoid traffic loss for our customers, soft-preemption tells the ingress router to find a new path before tearing down the old LSP.

 This configuration is very simple, and we'll apply this in all LSPs of our network.
 ```